 Discover the island of Sri Lanka- the perfect family adventure.
 Sri Lankan people adore children.
 They are the focus of all families and married life, and a cheeky smile will go a long way.
 Not to mention the Tuk Tuk's, brightly coloured temples, elephant rides, and water sports.
 This really is a natural magical kingdom for a family holiday.
-Our Sri Lanka experts will personalize an itinerary to your budget and requirements including anything from luxury beach villas to Robinson Crusoe tree houses.
+Our Sri Lankan Consultants will personalize an itinerary to your budget and requirements including anything from luxury beach villas to Robinson Crusoe tree houses.

 For suggested itineraries for family holidays, click here.